jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 (2) Sections 114 and 115 apply to the direction.

 ### 107 Directions to support whole of government approach
-(1) The Minister of State Services and the Minister of Finance may jointly direct Crown entities to support a whole of government approach by complying with specified requirements for any of the following purposes:ExampleA direction may be given requiring that all Crown entities comply with e-government requirements to improve public services.
+(1) The Minister for the Public Service and the Minister of Finance may jointly direct Crown entities to support a whole of government approach by complying with specified requirements for any of the following purposes:ExampleA direction may be given requiring that all Crown entities comply with e-government requirements to improve public services.
   (a) to improve (directly or indirectly) public services:
   (b) to secure economies or efficiencies:
   (c) to develop expertise and capability: